rcpsl/Workspace_partitioner/README.md

 - Memory: 16 GB 1600 MHz DDR3
 Different runs for the same test case can lead to slightly different execution times.

-3.1 Experiment 1
+3.1 Experiment 1\
-Experiment 1 summarizes the scalability results of the workspace partitioning algorithm and it corresponds to Table 1 in the paper.
+This experiment summarizes the scalability results of the workspace partitioning algorithm and it corresponds to Table 1 in the paper.

 3.2 Experiment 2